 Humidity is often ignored as a crucial component of indoor comfort and air quality.
-Air that is too moist or too dry can disrupt your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
+Air that is too moist or too dry can disrupt your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
 During the course of the winter, your furnace often takes the moisture out of the air during the heating process; this may make the air inside your home feel very dry.
-Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to boost your comfort all winter long.
+Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

-Dry air can wreak havoc on your comfort and your home.
-When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
-Dry air might also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
+Dry air can have a negative impact on your comfort and your home.
+When the air in your home is too dry, you can experience irritation of the skin, eyes, nose, and mouth.
+Dry air might also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
 If you or your family members suffer from allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
 Air that is too dry can also harm the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity may also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
-Additionally, really low humidity can lower the efficiency of your home’s heating system.
+Additionally, really low humidity can decrease the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
-Thus, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.
+Therefore, low humidity in your home means the air will feel cooler, meaning you must turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating